A Quick Overview of the Pangani Hydro System and Falls Dam

 The power plant uses the total head and flows available on Pangani River’s lower reaches downstream of the Hale power plant, where 21 megawatts were commissioned in 1964.
 The plant’s capacity is four times higher than the Old Pangani Falls Hydropower Plant, which was closed for the redevelopment.

-Part of the redevelopment plan was the organization of the Pangani basin’s water redevelopment project through the creation of the Pangani Basin Water Office.
+Part of the redevelopment plan was the organization of the Pangani basin’s water redevelopment project through the creation of the River Pangani Basin Water Office.
 The newly created office stops illegal abstractions and supervises water use, including registration and issuing of water rights.

 Pangani river basin